Carrollton, Georgia

-Carrollton, Georgia is a city in the northwest region of Georgia, about 45 miles (72 km) west of Atlanta near the Alabama state line.
-It is the county seat of Carroll County, which is included in the Atlanta Metropolitan Area.
-Historically, Carrollton has been a commercial center for several mostly rural counties in both Georgia and Alabama.
+Carrollton is a city in and the county seat of Carroll County, Georgia, United States.
+It is within western Georgia, about 45 miles (72 km) west of Atlanta near the Alabama state line, and is included in the Atlanta metropolitan area.
 It is the home of the University of West Georgia and West Georgia Technical College.
-It is a rural area with a large farming community.
-The 2019 United States Census estimates placed the city's population at 27,259.
+In 2020, the city had a population of 26,738.

 History

 Carroll County, of which Carrollton is the county seat, was chartered in 1826, and was governed at the time by the Carroll Inferior Court, which consisted of five elected justices.
 In 1829, the justices voted to move the county seat from the site it occupied near the present community of Sandhill, to a new site about 8 mi to the southwest.

 The original intention was to call the new county seat "Troupville", in honor of former governor George Troup, but Troup was not popular with the state government of the time, so the Georgia General Assembly incorporated the town as Carrollton, in December 1829.
 The name was in honor of Charles Carroll of Carrollton, the last living signer of the Declaration of Independence.

 In 1830, the town was surveyed and lots were laid out, with the central feature being the town square, which was later named Adamson Square, for local judge and congressman William C. Adamson.

 Although it was the county seat and the main market town for most of Carroll County, transportation of both goods and passengers was difficult until the coming of the railroad in 1874, so Carrollton remained largely a frontier town until well after the Civil War.

 The coming of the railroad brought new prosperity to Carrollton.
 Farmers were able to bring their crops, mostly cotton, to town for shipment to distant markets, and obtain the fertilizers and agricultural supplies they needed.
 At the same time, consumer goods were more readily available than ever before.

 The railroad also encouraged the growth of the fledgling industrial ventures, especially in the textile industry, in and around Carrollton.
 These early textile mills, mostly water powered, served as the basis for a textile industry that helped ensure the town's prosperity well into the 20th century.

 At the start of the 20th century, Carrollton boasted running water and had electric lighting and telephone service.
 The town began paving its streets in 1918.

 In 1906, Carrollton was chosen as the site of the Fourth District Agricultural and Mechanical School, which became West Georgia College in 1934, and is now a 12,834-student university, the University of West Georgia.
 In May 1964 Robert F. Kennedy visited Carrollton for the dedication of Kennedy Chapel on the university campus.